-Copyright Issues.
 Supporters of traditional, subscriber-pays publishing argue that publishers, as copyright holders, need copyright protection in order to market journals and sell reprints which support the costs of publishing and archiving both hard-copy and electronic materials.
 Some also say that copyright ownership is required to guarantee a researcher's accuracy and the authenticity of authorship of an article.
 In open access publishing, the author of the article retains copyright ownership, but access to the article normally remains free to readers.
-As will be discussed below, a mixed model is used in the case of NIH's Public Access Policy, which asks authors to voluntarily submit to PubMed Central within one year of publication or sooner the peer reviewed version of a manuscript accepted for publication in a journal.
-Free access to the manuscript is prohibited until after journal publication.
-Publishers, who hold the copyright, retain the exclusive right to disseminate the work for the time before free access is permitted on PubMed Central, but authors are encouraged to conclude agreements with publishers that allow them to place the manuscript in the database.
+As will be discussed below, a mixed model is used in the case of NIH's Public Access Policy, which asks authors to voluntarily submit to PubMed Central (PMC) the peer reviewed version of a manuscript accepted for publication in a journal.
+This should be done as soon as possible, but within 12 months of acceptance of the article by the publisher.
+Free access to the manuscript is prohibited until after journal publication or for the embargo period specified by the publisher.
+Publishers, who hold the copyright to articles that are not published using the open access model, retain the exclusive right to disseminate the work for the time before free access is permitted on PMC, but authors are encouraged to conclude agreements with publishers that allow them to place the manuscript in the database.
 According to NIH, regardless of the publisher's decision, the agency has the right to utilize the journal article under the government purpose license doctrine (even though NIH says it is not exercising this authority).
-Aspects of this view may be challenged.
 In the future, other agencies may seek to implement public access policies similar to NIH's, but may modify it to use government purpose licensing provisions, which may be controversial.
 (See the section on NIH, below, for more details.)